How Much Do RV Repairs Cost?

 - A good quality inverter will be $2,000 or more.
 (Check out the savings in the ad I show below for the one we purchased from Amazon recently.
 Same product, lower cost.
 It's a "no brainer".)

-The good news is that Good Sam Club offers warranty insurance that will pay the bills to repair or replace such items if you own a newer coach.
+The good news is that Good Sam Club offers warranty insurance that will pay the bills to repair or replace most items if you own a newer coach.

 You might be wise to buy that coverage if your rig qualifies.